Unlike many other reviews, I’ve decided to share my personal experience with everyone through this Old School New Body review.

 - Supplement information is average

-- The anti-aging is a generic result of building/toning muscle, I don’t think they should have used it as such an integral claim…
+- The anti-aging claim is a generic result of building/toning muscle, I don’t think they should have used it as such an explicit claim but it is good marketing…

 - The workout plans are top notch.
 Very quick and efficient ~30 minutes for LEAN ~45 minutes for SHAPE ~60 minutes for BUILD